HIP-infrastructure/freesurfer/README.md

-Instructions for Freesurfer:
+# Instructions for Freesurfer

-1. request a license
+1. Request a license
-2. cp .env.template .env
+2. `cp .env.template .env`
-3. Edit .env with your license following the format of the template
+3. Edit `.env` with your license following the format of the template